stronnag/mwptools/src/samples/crsf/README.md

 ```

 The log file may be a raw capture (no metadata), or a mwp serial raw log with metadata / record chunking ("v2") or a JSON encoded mwp serial log.
 See the [mwp-serial-log](../mwp-serial-log/) documentation for more detail.

+On POSIX OS, if no filename is given, data is read from STDIN.